Today’s article is an introduction to my five stage dog training system

 Stage One (Get it)

-The following links will help you with getting various behaviours established – getting your dog to run towards you for example, and getting your dog into different positions.
+The following links will help you with getting various behaviors established – getting your dog to run towards you for example, and getting your dog into different positions.

 - Basic Labrador training techniques